-Student satisfaction surveys were conducted by all teachers from Years 4-12 during Terms 1 and 3 of 2019.
+Student satisfaction surveys were conducted by all teachers from Years 4-12 during Terms 1 and 3 of 2020.
 The results were used to inform continuous improvement strategies in the College.

-The following are the most recent results obtained from the Parent Satisfaction Survey conducted by the College in 2018.
-College parents will be surveyed again in 2020.
+The following are the most recent results obtained from the Parent Satisfaction Survey conducted by the College in 2020.